 Follow this selection guide to find the perfect coffee to match your taste.

-This is a Washed process coffee from the Ensambles project in La Cañada Region of Mexico.
+This is a Washed processed coffee from the south Kivu Region of The DRC.

-We're sure you'll enjoy this flavourful coffee from Mexico.
+We're sure you'll enjoy this flavourful coffee from the DRC.

 Variety - Typica